-All matches are contingent upon successful completion of employment physical, pre-employment drug screening, reference checks, compliance with the U.S. Government Eligibility Verification form (I-9) and background checks including Minnesota Statute 148.01 “Minnesota Sexual Exploitation Act.”
+All matches are contingent upon successful completion of employment physical, pre-employment drug screening (including Marijuana), reference checks, compliance with the U.S. Government Eligibility Verification form (I-9) and background checks including Minnesota Statute 148.01 “Minnesota Sexual Exploitation Act.”
 This statute requires Children’s Minnesota to contact employers from at least the last five years to determine whether any sexual exploitation of clients has occurred.
 Applicants who do not successfully pass these background checks will be dismissed from the internship.

 We welcome early submission through the AAPI Portal.

 Additional information about the program